Tire Sidewall Damage: How Much Damage Is Too Much?

 Close up on Flat Car Tire on Gravel Road

-Checking your tires is a vital part of car ownership, yet most completely neglect it.
+Checking your tires is an essential part of car ownership, yet most entirely neglect it.

-A flat tire could be caused by many things.
-But, all the same, you should never drive on a flat tire!
-The entire corner of the car would be supported solely by the tire sidewall due to the lack of air pressure.
+A flat tire could be caused by numerous things.
+But, all the same, you should never drive on a deflated tire!
+The whole corner of the car would be supported solely by the tire sidewall due to the absence of air pressure.

-As strong as tire sidewalls are, they aren’t designed for this.
+As robust as tire sidewalls are, they aren’t designed for this.
 They’ll start to break down almost immediately.

 A deteriorating flat tire is an uneasy feeling.
 The ride will become very jarring, and you could suddenly lose control of the vehicle.

-Severely poor alignment (toe) could also lead to a worn-down sidewall.
+Extremely poor alignment (toe) could also lead to a damaged sidewall.

-In summary, the rubber and the entire structure deteriorate to the point of being utterly useless.
+In summary, the rubber and the entire structure deteriorate to the point of being completely worthless.

-If you find you’ve accidentally driven on a flat tire, pull over in a safe location.
+If you find you’ve inadvertently driven on a flat tire, pull over in a safe location.
 Remove the wheel, put the spare on, and then go straight to your local tire shop.

 Bulge